What is a Mompreneur

-A mompreneur is a mother who is also employed or operates a business.
+A mompreneur is a mother who is employed or operates a business.
 A mom executive is a mother who also manages a team of professionals at an organization.
-They do not necessarily have to be a business owner, as many working mothers are building their own personal brands while working for another company.
+They do not necessarily have to be a business owner.
+Also, many working mothers are building their own personal brands while working for another company.

 Difference between a mompreneur and working mom and SAHM